fivdi/pigpio/doc/gpio.md

 - frequency - an unsigned integer >= 0 and <= 125000000
 - dutyCycle - an unsigned integer >= 0 (off) and <= 1000000 (fully on).

-Starts hardware PWM on the GPIO at the specified frequency and dutycycle.
+Starts hardware PWM on the GPIO at the specified frequency and dutyCycle.
 Frequencies above 30MHz are unlikely to work.
 Returns this.

+The actual number of steps bteween off and fully on is the integral part of 250 million divided by frequency.

+The actual frequency set is 250 million / steps.

+There will only be a million steps for a frequency of 250.
+Lower frequencies will have more steps and higher frequencies will have fewer steps. duytCycle is automatically scaled to take this into account.

 All models of the Raspberry Pi support hardware PWM on GPIO18.